onweru/hugo-swift-theme/README.md

     See the **data** files inside the `data/` directory.

 > Follow the `exampleSite/`.

-This theme is designed to work with data files.
-Feel free to extend/alter as you would like.

 ## Staticman Comments
 By default, [Staticman](https://staticman.net) comments are disabled.
 If you would like to enable them,